DavidAyalaAn/HealthcareNotes/MRIImages/PythonLibraries/Pydicom/Pydicom.md

 ### 05.01.01 2D slice processing
 As in common computer vision image classification problems, we can process the scan images as individuality in its matrixial representation.

-This option consumes less GPU but losses features about the context.
+This option uses less GPU but loses contextual features.

 <img src="PydicomImages/mri_process_opt_2d.png" width=170 style="background-color:white" />